AshridgeTechnologies/elemento/stories/done/Precise decimals.md

 - ✅ Gt, Lte, Gte, Lte, Eq functions also take Decimal or ordinary numbers, boolean or value object
 - ✅ Decimal calculations are always done with precise digits, unless recurring
 - ✅ Other functions like Sum, Max, Min accept Decimal arguments
-- NumberType can be Decimal, also have a quick DecimalType function
+- ✅ ~~NumberType can be Decimal, also have a quick~~ DecimalType object
-- Number Input converts its value to Decimal if its Type is DecimalType
+- ✅ Number Input converts its value to Decimal if its Type is DecimalType
+- ✅ Form generation creates a NumberInput for a DecimalType

 Further requirements
 --------------------